abhikk1509/pharmacovigilance-sql-audit-sampling/README.md

 ## 🧩 Source Table: AUDIT_CASE_POOL
 All sampling operations originate from the `AUDIT_CASE_POOL` table, which stores the complete pool of cases available for audit.
-Each record represents a pharmacovigilance case with attributes like case number, report type, product, and seriousness classification.
+Each record represents a pharmacovigilance case with attributes like case_id, case number, report type, product_name, receipt_date and country_code
 The random sampling logic uses this table to:
 - Generate random values per case
 - Rank cases within each report type